 Well, I don't, but if that state decides however they want to do it, that's how they do it.

-They can they can choose delegates at the convention, however they want to do it.
+They can choose delegates at a convention, however they want to do it.

 That's the sovereignty of the states.

-But I think there can be certain di I think there could be certain standards of which the states have an ability to choose from those select standards without being able to go totally rogue and disenfranchise the participation.
+But I think there can be certain, I think there can be certain standards of which the states have an ability to choose from those select standards without being able to go totally rogue and disenfranchise the participation.

-Well, I'm saying any c any state that has a convention that doesn't allow either caucus either doesn't allow caucus participation or outright primary participation, I think minimizes the numbers of people that have a say in selecting a candidate.
+Well, I'm saying any state that has a convention that doesn't allow either a caucus, doesn't allow caucus participation or outright primary participation, I think minimizes the numbers of people that have a say in selecting a candidate.

-But that's not true because those delegates know those delegates were selecting three things.
+But that's not true because those delegates were selected.

 Well, for example, if you would have had a primary in Colorado, a million people could have voted.